zladdi/diff-doc-osx/README.md

 The code in is distributed under the GNU General Public License.

-## Prerequiste
+## Prerequisite

 Microsoft Word needs to be installed.
+Contrary to the source script, this port does not support using OpenOffice (or LibreOffice) to perform the comparison.

 ## Usage